Leadership feels compressed in ways people don’t always see. Too much demand. Too much complexity. Lots of risk. Not enough space to think.

 Aronga is a kupu Māori meaning focus, direction, and purpose

-It’s the way you orient yourself to the moment you’re in.
+It’s how you orient yourself to the moment you’re in.

-For me, Aronga is the work of helping leaders see clearly, steady themselves under pressure, and choose the next step that fits the terrain.
+For me, Aronga is about helping leaders see clearly and choose the next step they can stand behind.

 Where this comes from